tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 because I've worked on a couple of JITs and still didn't understand the backend bits.

-I started reading [](/assets/img/wimmer-linear-scan-ssa.pdf) (PDF, 2010) by Wimmer and Franz after writing [A catalog of ways to generate SSA](/blog/ssa/).
+I started reading [Linear Scan Register Allocation on SSA Form](/assets/img/wimmer-linear-scan-ssa.pdf) (PDF, 2010) by Wimmer and Franz after writing [A catalog of ways to generate SSA](/blog/ssa/).
 Reading alone didn't make a ton of sense---I ended up with a lot of very frustrated margin notes.
 I started trying to implement it alongside the paper.
 As it turns out, though, there is a rich history of papers in this area that it leans on really heavily.
 I needed to follow the chain of references!

 I didn't realize that there were more than one or two papers on linear scan.
 So this post will serve as a bit of a survey or a history of linear scan---as best